Different ways of learning Chinese characters

-There are a number of ways for students to approach learning characters.
-Let’s take a look at them and find out the best method to learn Chinese characters.
+There are a number of ways to start learning characters.
+Let’s see which one is the best one.

 A huge deck of flash cards

-This is the reason that there are many flash cards available in the market.
-Some are 1000 - 2000 loose cards in boxes, some are books introduce 250 or 800 most frequently used characters.
-The format of these cards are quite similar.
+The layout of these cards is pretty simple.
 Each card or page teaches one Chinese character, including stroke orders, the meanings, a few combinations as examples and sometimes one or two sample sentences.

-The problem of these cards is that, all most on every card there are new characters which are to be introduced further down in the deck.
-These new characters either appear in the combinations or in the sentences.
-That is to say, one has to know all the characters already to be able to fully utilise these flash cards.
+Also, every card contains new characters which are to be introduced further down in the deck.
+That means, students have to know all the characters already to be able to fully utilise these cards.

 Whatever characters taught in textbooks

-Basically what the series does is to teach some characters and their combinations, then it tells students, “Hey, here is a story you can read.
+The idea is that, after teaching students some characters and combinations, I can tell them, “Hey, here is a story you can read.
 Enjoy!”